Belarus in the Junior Eurovision Song Contest 2015

-Belarus participated in the Junior Eurovision Song Contest 2015 with the song "Volshebstvo (Magic)" written by Vitaliy Kurovskiy, Ruslan Aslanov.
+Belarus was represented at the Junior Eurovision Song Contest 2015 with the song "Volshebstvo (Magic)" written by Vitaliy Kurovskiy, Ruslan Aslanov.
 The song was performed by Ruslan Aslanov.
-The Belarusian entry for the 2015 contest in Sofia, Bulgaria was selected through a national final organised by the Belarusian broadcaster National State Television and Radio Company of the Republic of Belarus (BTRC).
+The Belarusian entry for the 2015 contest in Sofia, Bulgaria was selected through a national final organised by the Belarusian broadcaster Belarusian Television and Radio Company (BTRC).
 The national final consisted of ten competing acts participating in a televised production where the winner was determined by a 50/50 combination of both telephone vote and the votes of jury members made up of music professionals.
 After winning both the televote and jury vote, Ruslan Aslanov and his song "Volshebstvo" were declared the winners.

 Background

 Prior to the 2015 Contest, Belarus had participated in the Junior Eurovision Song Contest twelve times since its first entry in 2003.
 Belarus has won the contest on two occasions: in 2005 with the song "My vmeste" performed by Ksenia Sitnik and in 2007 with the song "S druz'yami performed by Alexey Zhigalkovich.
 In 2014 Belarus placed 7th out of 16 entries with the song "Sokal" performed by Nadezhda Misyakova.